dominicp6/Integrators_for_Multiplicative_Noise/README.md

 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-## Background Theory
-What follows is an introduction.
-See the [paper](https://arxiv.org/abs/2307.02913) for all technical details.

 ### Brownian Dynamics
 Brownian dynamics is defined through an Ito stochastic differential equation (SDE), which in one dimension reads